Shares of China vaccine makers slump on U.S. waiver support

-The Shanghai shares of CanSino Biologics Inc , a single-dose COVID-19 vaccine maker, tumbled as much as 16.91%.
-The company's Hong Kong shares (6185.HK) fell even further, at one point diving nearly 22%.
+The Shanghai shares of CanSino Biologics Inc, a single-dose COVID-19 vaccine maker, tumbled as much as 16.91%.
+The company’s Hong Kong shares fell even further, at one point diving nearly 22%.

 Worsening outbreaks have boosted demand for vaccine stocks in China’s retail-driven equity market.